jfarrimo/frycook/README.md

 # cookbooks

 A cookbook is just a list of recipes to install.
 You can add other logic to it, but basically it's just a list of recipes.
+You need to put all your cookbooks in a module/package called 'cookbooks' that's in the PYTHONPATH environment variable.

 # packages directory